tuningdipsw/tuningdipsw.github.io/_posts/2023-01-06-article0-heart.md

 ### Why did(n't) you do it like this?

 If something isn't clear to you, leave a comment and I'll do my best to answer.
+I've added this grossly Wikia-looking Disqus integration to this end.
+I apologize for this affront to your sensibilities.

-If you know a better way, don't keep it to yourself.
-I am not an expert programmer.
-And there's lots of things I don't know!
+If you know a better way to do things, feel free to let me know as well.
+I am not an expert programmer, and there's many things I don't know.
 If the suggestion is good, I'm happy to update the relevant posts with better code or better information.

 <a href="/fgtutorial/2023/01/09/article05-preparations.html" align="right"> >> Next: #0.5: Preparations</a>